 You can also ask for employees to vote on their chosen outing to get them engaged!

-4. Build Relationships between Departments
+4. Boost Morale by Building Relationships between Departments

 It’s easy for departments to fall into their own silos, which is why you should encourage them to interact.
 Studies show that employees with close friends at the office also perform better and maintain better focus.